palepaul/flexbox/Flexbox advanced layout/README.md

 Inside each of these div classes, we have added a div class container too.

-2. navbar has a logo and 3 list items, header has an image, heading andd paragraph and finally, the boxes has three boxes with their own heading and paragraph.
+2. navbar has a logo and 3 list items, header has an image, heading and paragraph and finally, the boxes has three boxes with their own heading and paragraph.

 Point of interest: